aleksarc/p3/README.md

 customerLastName = {customers[key]['lastname']}
 print(f'Customer {customerName} {customerLastName} was deleted.')

+## Deployment

+This project was depoloyed using Code Institute's mock terminal for Heroku.

+- Steps for deployment:
+  - Fork or clone this repository
+  - Create a new Heroku app
+  - Set the buildbacks to Python and Node JS in that order
+  - Link the Herokou app to the repository
+  - Click on Deploy

 ## References

 - Skip first row (headers) while retriebing data from Google Sheets: https://stackoverflow.com/questions/30871545/iterating-through-a-list-of-lists-skip-the-first-list